 Getting an Interview

-The process took 3 days - interviewed at RSH in January 2010.
+The process took 3 days.
+I interviewed at RSH (Merritt Island, FL) in January 2010.

-I applied through other source and the process took 4 days - interviewed at RSH in February 2009.
+I applied through other source.
+The process took 4 days.
+I interviewed at RSH (Jacksonville, FL) in February 2009.